ESL Stakeholders – Who Are They and Why Do They Matter?By Camille Turner

 Why is it important to establish a good relationship with my supervisors?

-Establishing a positive relationship with your language institute director, head teacher, or school principal is beneficial for all teachers and crucial for the development of newer teachers.
+Establishing a positive relationship with your language institute or company director, head teacher, or school principal is beneficial for all teachers and crucial for the development of newer teachers.

 How can I foster this relationship with my supervisors?